 Earn Back your Rightful Overtime Wages in New York City

 Restaurant owners may be in violation of overtime wage laws either with malicious intent or simply ignorance on current labor laws.
 Regardless, employers are legally accountable to follow all FLSA laws.
-If you believe you may have a legal claim to unpaid overtime wages in New York City, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you believe you may have a legal claim to unpaid overtime wages in New York City, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.